cloudwalk/brlc-multisig/docs/documentation.md

 Function `configureExpirationTime` - changes default expiration time of transactions.
 Emits a `ConfigureExpirationTime` event.
 Must be at least 60 minutes.

 <ul>
-    <li>Reverts if the caller is not a multisig itself.</li>
+    <li>Reverts if the caller is not the multi-signature wallet itself.</li>
     <li>Reverts if the passed expiration time is less than the minimum allowed (60 minutes)</li>
 </ul>

 Function `configureCooldownTime` - changes default cooldown time of transactions.
 Emits a `ConfigureCooldownTime` event.

 <ul>
-    <li>Reverts if the caller is not a multisig itself.</li>
+    <li>Reverts if the caller is not the multi-signature wallet itself.</li>
 </ul>

 ### [`MultiSigWallet.sol`](../contracts/MultiSigWallet.sol)

-`constructor` - sets the owners of the multisig, number of required approvals and the expiration time (10 days by default).
+`constructor` - sets the owners of the multi-signature wallet, number of required approvals and the expiration time (10 days by default).

 <ul>
     <li>Reverts if the array of owners is empty.</li>